lokpoon/LunaSim-Document/_sources/moonshine_software_setup.md

     - `git clone https://github.com/jgarff/rpi_ws281x`

-11. We need to modify some lines to specify using SK6812:
+11. Next, modify some lines to specify using the SK6812 protocol:

     - Using the file explorer, open the `main.c` file found in */home/pi/rpi_ws281x/*

-    - Line 63 is turned on by default for LED ws2811, so turn it off by adding // at the front.
+    - The line of "STRIP_TYPE  WS2811_STRIP_RGB" is turned on by default for LED ws2811 (should be Line 63), so turn it off by adding // at the front.

-    - Instead, turn on line 64 for SK6812 by deleting the // at the front.
+    - Instead, turn on the line of "STRIP_TYPE  WS6812_STRIP_RGBW" (should be line 64) for SK6812 by deleting the // at the front.

-    - On line 66, edit it to the number of total numbers of LEDs connected.

-    - On line 67, edit number to 1.
+    - On the line of "HEIGHT" (should be line 67) edit the number to 1.
+    - The value of the line of "WIDTH" is unimportant (should be line 66).
+Since it is expected that the user will use a different number of LED strips for the moonlight array (two LED strip should suffice) and sunlight/twilight array (likely need more than two LED strips).
+The different number of LEDs being used for the two arrays are specified in the python file `moonsim_moon.py` and `moonsim_sun.py`, detailed later.

     - Save file.

+    ```{figure} /images/mainc.png
+    :name: mainc

+    The configuration of the main.c file.
+    ```

-    - Then we compile the library for Python.
+12. Next, compile the library for Python.

-      In terminal:
+      In terminal, enter the following commands:

       `cd rpi_ws281x/`

     - `sudo scons`

-    ```{note}
-    Everytime main.c is edited, for example changing the number LED connected, it requires a recompile.
-    ```

-12. Now the Pi should be ready to control the SK6812 LED strips using our `lightbox.py`
+13. Now the Pi should be ready to control the SK6812 LED strips.

 ## Setup RTC and time

 A real time clock module is optional but recommended.
-We recommend the user to run the Pi offline, and instead use the RTC to keep time.
-This is because having the Pi connected to the internet may not be possible, and when the Pi is online it will automatically update to the local time (including the troublesome DST).
+We recommend that the user runs the Pi offline, and instead uses the RTC to keep time.
+This is because when the Pi is online it will automatically update to the local time.
+This may use daylight saving time, DST, which can be troublesome.
+The RTC is also essential if the Pi is used in a location with no internet connection.

 1. Install RTC module DS3231 as described in {ref}`content:hardware:assemble`

-2. On Pi, go to Start menu (top left button) > Preferences > Raspberry Pi Configuration > Interfaces > I2C **Enable** > OK
+2. On the Pi, go to the Start menu (top left button) and select > Preferences > Raspberry Pi Configuration > Interfaces > I2C **Enable** > OK

 3. Install RTC configurations (Reference: [Real Time Clock Script for Raspberry Pi](https://www.youtube.com/watch?v=MxUbqotDBnM), [Adding a Real Rime Clock to your Raspberry Pi](https://thepihut.com/blogs/raspberry-pi-tutorials/17209332-adding-a-real-time-clock-to-your-raspberry-pi))
-    - In terminal:
+    - In terminal enter:
     `wget https://raw.githubusercontent.com/km4ack/pi-scripts/master/rtc && bash rtc'
-    - Is the time above correct?
+    - When the terminal returns: "Is the time above correct?", respond accordingly (Y/N).
-    - Do you see 68 in the info listed above?
-(It may also appear as UU instead of 68, either is fine)
+    - When the terminal returns: "Do you see 68 in the info listed above?", respond accordingly (Y/N).
+(Note to user: you may see UU instead of 68)
     ```{note}
     This rtc installation works for both DS 1307 or DS 3231 variants RTC chips
     ```